 Pupils with medical conditions will often be best placed to provide information about how their condition affects them.
-Pupils should be fully involved in discussions about their medical support needs and contribute as much as possible to the development of their IHPs.
-They are also expected to comply with their IHPs.
+Pupils should be fully involved in discussions about their medical support needs and

 3.6 School nurses and other healthcare professionals

 Our school nursing service will notify the school when a pupil has been identified as having a medical condition that will require support in school.
 This will be before the pupil starts school, wherever possible.
 They may also support staff to implement a child's IHP.